sjl/.plan/README.markdown

 * Finished [LOL][] (though I had to tap out halfway through the final Forth chapter).
 My dude certainly has a lot of fresh, hot, steaming takes.
 I'd recommend the book, but only with a rabbit-sized grain of salt.
+* Watched the [ELS 2016][] talk "Type Checking on Heterogeneous Sequences in Common Lisp".
+Seems a lot like the Clojure spec stuff that was released shortly after.